 At the present time, Cheshire East cannot accept any types of financial support.
 For any financial contributions please see the links below:

 Disasters Emergency Committee, Ukraine Humanitarian Appeal, which provides food, water, shelter and healthcare to refugees and displaced families.
-Donations will be match funded by the government up to a total of £20m.
+Donations will match funds by the government up to a total of £20m.

 The British Red Cross, which has launched an appeal to help the Ukrainian Red Cross to provide food, medicine, clothing and shelter, as well as first aid training in bomb shelters